EMU Style Guide for Writers and Editors

 With multiple acronyms, a paragraph could look as cluttered as this:

 Mennonite Central Committee (MCC) and Church World Service (CWS) helped Afghan employees of UNICEF come to Eastern Mennonite University (EMU) to receive training in courses at the Summer Peacebuilding Institute (SPI) and in Strategies for Trauma Awareness and Resilience (STAR).

 For multiple references, spell out the full name of an organization or program the first time it is used, followed by the acronym in parentheses.
 Refer to the acronym throughout the rest of the document.

-On the web: Spell out the full name in the first reference on each page, even if it has been spelled out on a previous link.
+On the web: Generally, the preference is to spell out the full name in the first reference on each page.

-Addresses: The U.S. post office recommends that mailings be addressed using all-capital letters in the following format (though, obviously, addresses in other formats will be delivered, if the post office can decipher them).
+Addresses: The U.S. post office recommends that mailings be addressed using all-capital letters in the following format.

 1200 PARK RD

 Ampersand: Use the ampersand sign (&) only when part of a formal title.
 Example: House & Garden, C&O Canal, Rose Garden B&B. It is not used in any formal titles at EMU.

 Athletics: Athletics department, not the athletic department (a department cannot be athletic).
 Ditto for athletics director Dave King (even if he works out regularly and thus really is an athletic director).